 This Sunday at 2pm on Broken Music, we enjoy recordings of Liverpool, UK based large ensemble Ex-Easter Island Head.
 The group looks to expand on the vocabularies established in Rhys Chatham and Glenn Branca's experiments with large guitar ensembles.
 Beginning with three guitar and percussion, the group delved into the sound possibilities nuanced through striking open-tuned guitars with mallets and bamboo sticks, soon incorporating various string preparations as well.
 Most recently, E-EIA premiered an expanded lineup for twelve guitars that ties together the techniques and timbres of their earlier works.
 Tune in at 2pm.

-From 9 to 10PM the Sports Rap crew will be talking about the NBA playoffs, the death of Rufus the Bobcat, the Donald Sterling story, and more!
-Tune in and participate! @dunksbutts!
+From 9 to 10PM on Sunday, the Sports Rap crew will be talking more about the NBA playoffs and everything else $PORT$.
+Anything goes!
+Tune in and express your athleticism via "Twitter" @dunksbutts!

 At 9:00 pm on Monday we'll be queuing up The Outside Track, Raleigh native King Mez's fourth mixtape Long Live the King deals with the tensions attendant to the pursuit of his art - compromise (or the refusal to) and negotiations, hangers-on, empty dreams - and also with a darker personal history of witnessing domestic abuse, heavy drug use, and violence.
 Not just a critique or a diagnosis, the album is wholly redemptive.
 With cross-genre sampling in the backing tracks and great guest spots by women producers, this is all really good!